ics-software-engineering/play-example-mysql/README.md

 Once connected, I can simply paste the page_retrieval table creation statement into the Query window and execute it to create the table.

-It is amusing to note that for local development, you must create the database manually but tables are managed for you automatically, while CloudBees is the opposite: it will create the database for you automatically but requires you to manually manage the tables.
+It is interesting to note that in local development, you must create the database manually but tables are managed for you automatically, while CloudBees deployment is the opposite: it will create the database for you automatically but requires you to manually manage the tables.

-**Disable database evolutions.**
+**3. Disable database evolutions.**

 CloudBees needs you to disable evolutions on your application, even though you will want them enabled for local development.
 An easy way to achieve both is to create an alternative configuration file for